Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Numerical methodology

 \subsubsection{Pop III star}

 It is well known that, due to the lack of metals, Pop III stars typically have masses a few 10 - 100 times greater than those of stars in the present-day Universe (e.g., \citealp{Abel2000, Bromm2001a}).
 However, the exact final masses of Pop III stars are still a matter of ongoing debate (e.g., \citealp{Bromm2013, Hirano2014, Hirano2015, Klessen2023}).
 For instance, \citet{Hirano2014} conducted 2-D hydrodynamic simulations of several hundred cases of Pop III star formation and suggested that their masses could vary significantly, from a few tens of solar masses to $\sim$1000 $\msun$, depending on their formation environment.
 In our study, we take advantage of our high mass resolution to represent Pop III stars as individual star particles, unlike the approach in \citet{Jeon2017}.
 However, this work primarily aims to examine how different IMF sampling methods for Pop II stars affect the evolution of UFD analogs.
-Therefore, to minimize the random effects associated with the mass variability of Pop III stars, we fix the Pop III star mass at $m_{\rm PopIII}=20\msun$.
+Therefore, to minimize the random effects associated with the mass variability of Pop III stars, we fixed the Pop III star mass at $m_{\rm PopIII}=20\msun$.
+We note that we do not enforce strict mass conservation when converting a $63 M_{\odot}$ gas particle into a $20 M_{\odot}$ Pop III star particle, resulting in a residual mass difference of $43 M_{\odot}$ per event.
+However, the overall impact on the mass budget is negligible because Pop III stars contribute to less than 2\% of the total stellar mass.
+This rarity arises from the rapid transition in star formation from Pop III to Population II (Pop II) stars.
+Each SN triggered by a Pop III star rapidly enriches the surrounding medium with metals, quickly initiating Pop II star formation and thereby halting further Pop III star formation.